Peace Awards Program

 - Demonstrated success in building partnerships and collaboration;

-- Demonstrated commitment to learning, evaluation and sharing best practices
+- Demonstrated commitment to learning and evaluation and sharing best practices;

-- Established credibility among a diverse group of stakeholders
+- Established credibility among a diverse group of stakeholders; and/or

 - Demonstrated ability to scale or reach wider audiences.

-The El-Hibri Peace Education Prize is implemented in partnership with Nonviolence International (NI), which manages an independent review process on behalf of the Foundation.
-Members of the El-Hibri Peace Education Prize Selection Committee include experts in community organizing and community building, as well as previous Prize Laureates.
-The selection process may include interviews with references familiar with the nominee’s unique contributions to building or institutionalizing inclusive communities.
+The El-Hibri Peace Education Prize is awarded based on a ranking of criteria from nominations received through the online form during the open application period.
+Members of the El-Hibri Peace Education Prize Selection Committee include experts in community organizing and community building.
+The selection process may include interviews with references familiar with the nominee’s unique contributions to building or advancing inclusive communities.

 Individuals may nominate themselves or others for this award.

-2016 award winners were announced in the fall of 2016 and presented at the El-Hibri Foundation's annual awards ceremony.
+Award winners are announced in the fall and presented at the El-Hibri Foundation's annual Peace Awards Ceremony.

 Please direct any inquiries to email@example.com.